-If air quality simply refers to the condition of surrounding air, then acceptable air quality means the surrounding air contains minimal levels of air pollutants.
+If air quality simply refers to the condition of the surrounding air, then acceptable air quality means the surrounding air contains minimal levels of air pollutants.
 Thus, good indoor air quality minimizes potential adverse health effects from air pollution exposure and provides a space people find comfortable.

 You might find this definition disappointing.
 A broad explanation of good indoor air quality is likely not as satisfying as a comprehensive multi-step list or precise numbers to reach.
-Perhaps in the near future more concrete measurements or indoor air quality ratings will be possible thanks to updated regulations.
+Perhaps in the near future, more concrete measurements or indoor air quality ratings will be possible thanks to updated regulations.
 But for now, good indoor air quality means reducing indoor air pollutants and working toward a comfortable space.
 And that makes it a largely individualized goal.